Tag - Fermented food

 The WHO (World Health Organization) defines probiotics as “Live microorganisms that, when administered in adequate amounts confer a health benefit on the host”.

 That is to say, probiotics can be called such, only after they are characterized and provide clinical evidence of a health benefit.
 That is why not all fermented foods are probiotics.
 Probiotics can be found in fermented foods, among which are fermented dairy foods, and in probiotic-fortified products.

 Prebiotics should not be confused with probiotics.
 The International Scientific Association for Probiotics and Prebiotics (ISAPP) defines prebiotics as “a substrate that is selectively used by a host microorganism to produce a health benefit”.

 Most of the time, prebiotics are non-digestible fibers, that will induce the growth or activity of beneficial microorganisms already present in the gut microbiota.

 Among all fermented dairy products we can mention:

-- Yogurt (milk fermented exclusively by Lactobacillus bulgaricus and Streptococcus thermophilus )
+- Yogurt and Greek yogurt (milk fermented exclusively by Lactobacillus bulgaricus and Streptococcus thermophilus )

 - Sour cream (once milk is collected from farms, it is divided into two products through centrifugation; cream and skim milk.
 Cream is the low density fraction.
 After fermentation cream becomes sour cream)

 - Kefir (drink made from fermented milk, fermentation includes specific bacteria such as Torula kefir and yeasts such as Saccharomyces kefir)